wisharya/Interview/Interviews/ShivaniBhardwaj.md

 In this Interview, Shivani shares her journey, how she started contributing to FOSS, her views on the current education system and what approach students and young developers should take to learn to program, her thoughts on the gender diversity gap in the FOSS ecosystem.

-[Shivani Bharadwaj](https://about.me/shivani.bhardwaj) works for [The Open Information Security Foundation](https://oisf.net/), a non-profit organization created to build community and to support open source security technologies.
+[Shivani Bhardwaj](https://about.me/shivani.bhardwaj) works for [The Open Information Security Foundation](https://oisf.net/), a non-profit organization created to build community and to support open source security technologies.
 She is interested in Programming, Linux and Mathematics.
+Read this Interview to know more about her journey and her work.

 #### Interview
 <br><br>